Param-Harrison/kidzode/public/courses/pixel-heroes/magic8_simple.md

 # Make a Magic 8-Ball

-Create a fortune teller that gives random answers!
+Create your own fortune teller!
+Ask it questions and get random answers.

-## What to Do
-1. Press Run
-2. Run it again - get different fortunes!
+Press Run, then run it again - you'll get different fortunes each time!

 ```python
 import random